 This company, which sells pre-loved luxury goods, Fashionphile, does this on all of their product pages.
 Fashionphile’s descriptions always spell out their money-guarantee to quell any concerns shoppers may have about purchasing from them.

 See if you can do the same thing with your product descriptions.
-If you offer any guarantees, communicate them clearly in your text to alleviate trust issues.
+If you offer any guarantees, communicate them clearly in your text to alleviate trust issues and be on your way toward building brand loyalty within customers that will come back and rely on you in the future.

 10. Relevant Offerings

-Advertising your promotions on the homepage is great, but be sure to include those sale and offer details in your product descriptions as well.
+Advertising your promotions on the homepage is great.
+But make sure you include those sale and offer details in your product descriptions as well.

 Check out what Guess Factory is doing.
 In addition to prominently display the sale price and discount on the top of the product page, Guess’ product descriptions also have a line reminding shoppers of their new arrivals promotion.